-Queens Park is a mecca for those who enjoy the natural and the planned.
+The park is a mecca for those who enjoy the natural and the planned.
 Its numerous gardens and botanical attractions provide vibrant displays whatever the season.

-The park is a wonderland for children.
+Queens Park is a wonderland for children.
 There is plenty of space for running around; lots of places to explore and a popular playground; a waterpark; and a hydraulic swing which allows children with disabilities to experience the joy and freedom of a playground swing without leaving their wheelchair.

 History and animals

-Queens Park does not forget its history.
+The Park does not forget its history.
 Once a grazing block for cattle and the site of the Southland Agricultural and Pastoral Association’s shows in the 1880s, the park now contains an animal reserve, which provides both a recreational and educational role as a farmyard corner.
 Rabbits, guinea pigs, domestic fowl and guinea fowl thrive in their enclosures, and more exotic animals such as wallaby, alpaca and ostrich, attract much attention.

 New Zealand’s unique birdlife can be observed at close quarters in the Queens Park aviary.
 The innovative municipal facility was opened in 1998.